nwjs/nw.js/docs/For Users/Advanced/Use Native Node Modules.md

 `npm` tool provided by Node.js builds the native modules, i.e. [C/C++ Addons](https://nodejs.org/api/addons.html), at the time of installation.

-Starting from 0.13.0, native modules built by node-gyp or npm in upstream can be supported.
+In 0.14.x LTS release, native modules built by node-gyp or npm in upstream can be supported.

 In Linux and OSX you can just load the native module directly.
 In windows you'll need to replace the file
 %APPDATA%\npm\node_modules\node-gyp\src\win_delay_load_hook.c with the one at https://github.com/nwjs/nw.js/blob/nw13/tools/win_delay_load_hook.c

 Before 0.13.0, the V8 version and Node API in NW.js is different from official Node.js.
 To use native Node.js modules with NW.js, you have to rebuild the modules with one of following tools.
+Starting from 0.15.0, rebuild with the following tools is also needed due to [ABI change in v8](https://github.com/nwjs/nw.js/issues/5025)

 ## nw-gyp